skybrush-io/flockwave-spec/doc/protocol.md

 Byte array channels
 : Byte array channels provide a sequence of raw bytes.
 Typical use-case: sending machine-readable debug information, raw measurements that are too complex for a single numeric channel, or serialized objects using a non-JSON format.

+Color channels
+: Color channels provide an array of three or four bytes, encoding a color in 8-bit RGB, RGBA or RGBW format.
+Typical use-case: color of a LED strip.

 Time channels
 : Time channels provide a time instant, expressed as the number of seconds elapsed since the UNIX epoch in UTC.
 Typical use-case: reporting the time of certain important events (e.g., when a UAV was turned on, when a packet of a certain type was received the last time and so on).